aiven/devportal/docs/products/kafka/howto/flink-with-aiven-for-kafka.rst

 You need an Aiven for Apache Kafka service up and running.

-Two topics named ``test-flink-input`` and ``test-flink-output`` should be created.
+You need an Aiven for Apache Kafka service up and running with two topics, named ``test-flink-input`` and ``test-flink-output`` already created.
 Furthermore, for the example, you need to collect the following information about the Aiven for Apache Kafka service:

 * ``APACHE_KAFKA_HOST``: The hostname of the Apache Kafka service
 * ``APACHE_KAFKA_PORT``: The port of the Apache Kafka service